kkaminsk/AppFinder/README.md

 2. **Execution Policy errors**: Use `-ExecutionPolicy Bypass` parameter
 3. **No results found**: Try partial application names or check if the application is properly installed
 4. **Uninstall failures**: Some applications require specific parameters or elevated privileges
+5. **Empty clipboard operations**: The app now validates content before copying and displays a message if empty

 ### Logging
 All operations are logged with timestamps.
 Monitor the console output for detailed information about script execution and any errors encountered.